-The atmosphere does not only absorb MIR photons coming from astrophysical targets, but also emits a strong background with the spectral shape of a black-body at about 253 K (Kirchhoff's law).
-The telescope gives an additional MIR background.
-The VLT telescopes emit at 283 K with a preliminary emissivity estimate of < 15% in the N-band.
+The Earth's atmosphere absorbs the mid-IR photons from astrophysical targets and emits black-body radiation of approximately 253 K (Kirchhoff's law).
+Additionally, the telescope itself provides a strong mid-IR background radiation field.
+The VLT telescopes emit at ~ 283 K with a preliminary emissivity estimate of < 15% in the N-band.
 The VISIR instrument is cooled to avoid internal background contamination.
-The detectors are at $\sim 9\,\mathrm{K}$ and the interior of the cryostat at $\sim 29\,\mathrm{K}$.
-The background radiation at $10\mu\mathrm{m}$ is typically $\mathrm{m_N} = -5\,\mathrm{mag/arcsec^2}$ (3700 Jy/arcsec2) and at $20\mu\mathrm{m}$ $\mathrm{m_Q} = -7.3\,\mathrm{mag/arcsec^2}$ (8300 Jy/arcsec2).
+The detectors are at ~ 9 K and the interior of the cryostat at ~ 29 K. The total background radiation at 10μ m is typically $m_N = -5$ mag/arcsec2 (3700 Jy/arcsec2) and at 20μ m m_Q = -7.3 mag/arcsec2 (8300 Jy/arcsec2).